Your Bourbon Beautiful On

 - thus the expression, “bourbon and branch.”

-the same water master distillers use to make Kentucky bourbons.
+water master distillers use to make Kentucky bourbons.

 One splash and you'll taste the difference as it releases all of the flavor